Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Numerical Results

 \section{Numerical Results}

 We illustrate the performance of DLRT Algorithm \ref{alg:new_NN_KLS} on several test cases.
-The code is implemented in both Tensorflow~\cite{tensorflow2015-whitepaper} --- available at \url{https://github.com/CSMMLab/DLRANet} --- and PyTorch~\cite{paszke2017automatic} --- available at \url{https://github.com/compile-gssi-lab/DLRT}.
+The code is implemented in both Tensorflow (\href{https://github.com/CSMMLab/DLRANet}{https://github.com/CSMMLab/DLRANet}) and PyTorch (\href{https://github.com/COMPiLELab/DLRT}{https://github.com/COMPiLELab/DLRT}).
 The networks are trained on an AMD Ryzen 9 $3950$X CPU and a Nvidia RTX $3090$ GPU.
 Timings are measured on pure CPU execution.
-We inspect and compare the performance of the dynamical low-rank training approach on the MNIST data-set~\cite{deng2012mnist}, which we partition in randomly sampled train-validation-test sets of size $50K$-$10K$-$10K$: The images are pixelwise normalized and no further data augmentation or weight regularization has been used.
-The MNIST dataset is made available under the terms of the Creative Commons Attribution-Share Alike 3.0 license.